Tam Dalyell: Political career

 On 7 March 2003, Dalyell was elected as Rector of the University of Edinburgh.
 After a three-year term, he was succeeded in 2006 by Mark Ballard.
-It was announced on 13 January 2004 that Dalyell would stand down from Parliament at the next general election, and he left the House of Commons in April 2005 after 43 years as a Member of Parliament.
+It was announced on 13 January 2004 that Dalyell would not seek re-election as an MP at the next general election, and he left the House of Commons in April 2005 after 43 years as a Member of Parliament.
 He had been Scotland's longest-serving MP since the resignation of Bruce Millan in 1988.
 He was succeeded as Father of the House by Alan Williams.
 In 2009, The Daily Telegraph reported that Dalyell had submitted an expenses claim for £18,000 for three bookcases just two months before his retirement from the House of Commons.
 Dalyell claimed that this was a legitimate expense to which he was entitled; the House of Commons' Fees Office released £7,800.

 Dalyell was given an honorary doctorate by Heriot-Watt University in 2011.

 Personal life and death

 Dalyell married Kathleen Wheatley, a teacher, on 26 December 1963; she was the elder daughter of John Wheatley, Lord Advocate and Labour MP for East Edinburgh.
 They have a son Gordon Wheatley Dalyell, and a daughter Moira, both of whom are lawyers.
 In his retirement, and for some years previously, he contributed obituaries to The Independent.
 In 2011 he published his autobiography, The Importance of Being Awkward.
 The dedication is "To the men and women of West Lothian – Labour, SNP, Conservative, Liberal, Communist – who, whatever their political opinions, were kind to me in all sorts of ways over 43 years as their representative in the House of Commons."

-On 26 January 2017, Dalyell died after a short illness at the age of 84.
+Dalyell died at the House of the Binns on 26 January 2017, at the age of 84, following a brief, undisclosed illness.